kabirrgrover/kabirrgrover/README.md

 # Hi, I'm Kabir 👋
 Computer Science at UMD • Builder • Founder Energy • AI + Full Stack + Healthcare

 I like shipping products, solving problems, and building things that actually get used.
-Most of my work lives at the intersection of AI, health, and consumer apps.
+Most of my work lives at the intersection of AI, health, fintech, and consumer apps.
 I focus on creating systems that feel fast, reliable, and genuinely useful.

 ## 🚀 Some things I am building